LIFE GIVING WATER INTERNATIONAL

 Picture

-4. Spring Protection
+4. Source Water Protection

-The community obtains legal water rights and elects a Water Board prior to any work.
 Spring protection work and/or well construction is often done during the design phase to verify the quality and quantity of the water available.

 Picture